A little bit slower, a whole lot better

 If someone is hit by a car at 20mph, there's a good chance they'll walk away with only bumps and bruises.
 At 30mph, it's much more likely they'll be killed or seriously injured.

-20mph limits are the safest maximum speeds on Bristol's roads.
+20mph limits are the safest maximum speeds on most of Bristol's roads.
 And the good news is that our journeys won't get longer.
-Congestion and junctions cause delays, not speed limits.
+Congestion and junctions cause most delays, not speed limits.

-Driving at 20mph instead of 23 or 24 won't lose you much time, but it could save someone's life.
+Driving at 20mph won't lose you much time, but it could save someone's life.

 20mph review